 Now, if you smoke, or have smoked in the past, or have ever read a magazine or surfed the internet, or are in fact a human being living among people…you are already aware that there are health ramifications to smoking.
-There is a wealth of information about smoking causing lung cancer, emphysema, and heart disease in particular, and it was brought once more to the forefront with the new 50-year report released by the Surgeon General on Friday.
+There is a wealth of information about smoking causing lung cancer, emphysema, and heart disease in particular, and it was brought once more to the forefront with the new 50-year report released by the Surgeon General last week.

 The New Report

 If you haven’t read up on it yet, overall in a big-picture way the report is encouraging.
 But not so much, unfortunately, for individual smokers.
 From the executive summary: “Although the prevalence of smoking has declined significantly over the past one-half century, the risks for smoking-related disease and mortality have not.”

 Two things that stand out in this new report are a.) the risk of actually getting a disease like lung cancer has increased, even though Americans are smoking fewer cigarettes, because the cigarettes themselves have become worse for you.
 And b.) the number of diseases we now know to be linked to smoking has increased significantly since the last report.

 Why We’re Paying Attention

 “But I knew it was bad anyway,” you might say.
 “How does this new information tell us something we don’t already know?
 Why are we even still talking about it?”

 A fair question!
 But there is one new addition to the list of diseases caused by smoking that particularly interests me (and my fellow people at North Cascade Eye Associates.)
 I think taking a moment to talk about it here might offer a new view on a seemingly old subject, especially since your vision is involved!